rohitsangwan01/verto-xr-docs/docs/faq.md

 <details>
 <summary>Black screen with small image in the upper-left hand corner</summary>

-If you see a blank screen with a small image in the upper-left hand corner, this means that the AR Space is working, but there might be an issue with the capture/render process leaving the screen to remain blank.
+If you see a blank screen with a small image in the upper-left hand corner, this means that the AR Space is working, but there might be an issue with the capture/render process leaving the screen to remain blank. try to change the Capture Resolution from VertoXR app ( expand the tile from Custom display setup )

-This issue may be seen on both Windows and Mac OS (Intel / Apple Silicon) but have different workarounds.

-**Symptoms:**

-- Blank/black screen
-- Small image visible in the upper-left corner
-- AR Space appears to be functioning

-**Platforms affected:**

-- Windows
-- Mac OS (Intel)
-- Mac OS (Apple Silicon)

-**Note:** This is a known issue with different workarounds available depending on your operating system.
+Or make sure displays are not floating around out of your view, try recenter by pressing `R` in arSpace, or move around your head

 </details>